lgc13/LucasCosta_portfolio/java/README.md

 <h1>Java projects</h1>

 <!-- Technology welcome message -->
 Java is one of the main technologies I have worked with.
 I was first introduced to it at Florida State University where I created some console applications.
-Through its use of object oriented programming, I have made some other applications that run on Apache Tomcat with JSP/JSTL pages running on servlets.
-I also use Spring MVC with Hibernate, tying that together to some other JavaScript libraries such as AngularJS in order to make single page applications.
+I have made some other applications by using object oriented programming that run on Apache Tomcat with JSP/JSTL pages running on servlets.
+I have also used Spring MVC with Hibernate to tie together some other JavaScript libraries such as AngularJS in order to make single page applications.

 <h6>Click the title links if you want to see more details about a particular project.</h6>